libor-m/ngs-course/more-tips.rst

 versions of directories, but it cannot live without the UNIX environment, so someone did the hard work and packaged it all nicely together.

+If you need more complete UNIX environment, there are currently several options.
+If you have a recent version of Windows 10 (yes, there are different versions of Window 10), you can enable 'Windows Subsystem for Linux (WSL)' and then install Ubuntu or Debian from the Windows Store.
+It's a marvel of engineering to connect two operating systems, you're getting a 'real' Linux.

-If you need more complete UNIX environment with many packages 'inside' your Windows,  you can use `Cygwin <https://www.cygwin.com/>`_.
-But it is quite complete, which leads you to believe that it can replace native UNIX, which you'll find painfully later is not true;)
+In older Windows,  you can use `Cygwin <https://www.cygwin.com/>`_.
+It is quite complete, but it can't replace native UNIX, as you'll find sooner or later.

-An easy way of getting UNIX environment in Windows is to install a basic Linux into a virtual machine as you have seen in the course.
+Another easy way of getting a UNIX environment in Windows is to install a basic Linux into a virtual machine.
+Our previous courses used this method.
 It's much more convenient that the dual boot configurations, and the risk of completely breaking your computer is lower.
 You can be using UNIX while having all your familiar stuff at hand.
 The only downside is that you have to transfer all the data as if the image was a remote machine.
-Unless you're able to set up windows  file sharing on the Linux machine.
-This is the way the author prefers (you can ask;).

 It's much more convenient to use a normal terminal like PuTTY to connect to the  machine rather than typing the commands into the virtual screen of